ubergeekady/TechNotebooks/Devops/Readme.md

 **Dockerfile**

 ```
 FROM node:alpine //alpine is the small and compact as possible.
-Other ones will be larger in size
+Other ones will be larger in size.
+Search dockerhub.
 RUN npm install
 CMD ["npm", "start"]
 ```